lesept777/NaiveBayes-for-ESP32/README.md

 ```
     uint8_t predict = myNB.predictCat({feature_1, feature_2, ... , feature_n}, dataset);
 ```

+If you used the `fit` method, then use here the `predictCatFit` method, with the same arguments.

 At the end, it is possible to free the memory occupied by the dataset, using
 ```